-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 Also according to Kading's Murder Rap, Knight girlfriend "Theresa Swann" (an alias used in the book for her protection) had said Knight gave her $13,000 to give to his associate Wardell "Poochie" Fouse, and tell him in no uncertain terms that he wanted Biggie dead.
 Several sources fingered Fouse as the trigger man, Kading wrote.

-Kading wrote that he was about to lay out his entire case when higher-ups at the LAPD pulled him off the case in 2009.
+Kading wrote that he was about to lay out his findings when higher-ups at the LAPD pulled him off the case in 2009.
 (Police told the LA Weekly in 2011 that the investigation into both murders was "active/ongoing.")
 He had been part of a police task force put together in 2006 to solve Biggie's killing, in no small part because Volletta Wallace had sued the city of Los Angeles for millions over her son's death.
-(The city was ordered to pay her $1.1 million in sanctions.
-Her original suit, filed in 2002, ended in a mistrial in 2005; she refiled in 2006 but agreed to withdraw the suit in 2010.
-The task force was subsequently disbanded.)

 No versions of her lawsuit named Suge Knight—who was in prison for violating probation on a previous assault charge when Biggie was killed and didn't get out until 2001—as a defendant.
-One of the first people named, however, was David Mack, a cop who had been investigated in the LAPD Rampart corruption scandal and who had ties to Knight, and associate Amir Muhammad, whom police also suspected at one point had pulled the trigger on Notorious B.I.G.
+One of the first people named, however, seemingly thanks to a theory espoused by Richard Poole, was David Mack, a cop who had been investigated in the LAPD Rampart corruption scandal and who had ties to Knight, and associate Amir Muhammad, whom police also suspected at one point had pulled the trigger on Notorious B.I.G.
 Both men were dismissed from the complaint before it went to trial.

 "The co-conspirators are absolutely known and I say that with conviction.
 I worked directly on these cases for years and know exactly where they stand within law enforcement.
 They would be very problematic prosecutions because of all of the convoluted peripheral issues that were raised during the investigation.
 The D.A. in Los Angeles knows that this is an extremely difficult situation to try and prosecute.
 Here's the problem: You've got [Suge's girlfriend] confessing, and then, there was a bad move by law enforcement to give her immunity.
 The shooter's dead, the female confessor has immunity, so you just have Suge Knight."

-Knight, who's never been charged with anything related to Wallace or Shakur's death, is currently in jail awaiting trial on murder and attempted murder charges for mowing down two men with his truck outside a Compton burger stand, killing one and seriously injuring the other, after an argument during filming on 2015's Straight Outta Compton.
+Knight, who's never been charged with anything related to Wallace's or Shakur's death, is currently in jail awaiting trial on murder and attempted murder charges for mowing down two men with his truck outside a Compton burger stand, killing one and seriously injuring the other, after an argument during filming on 2015's Straight Outta Compton.

 The now 52-year-old Death Row Records co-founder, who's been hospitalized multiple times since his arrest, has pleaded not guilty, claiming he was acting in self-defense.
 Two of his former attorneys were arrested in January for alleged witness tampering; they've maintained their innocence and were released pending further review of the case against them.

-Kading also disputed Russell Poole's theory of the case, which he arrived at with the help of jailhouse informants who named, vaguely, someone named Amir as the possible shooter in Biggie's case.
+Kading also disputed Russell Poole's theory of the case, which he arrived at with the help of a jailhouse informant who named, vaguely, someone named Amir as the possible shooter in Biggie's case.

 "Coincidentally, [David] Mack has a friend named Amir Muhammad," Kading told Complex.
 "That circumstantial connection, put this investigator [Poole] down a rabbit hole."